 building Planes and bombers

-Before WWII Lockheed had only five women on its factory payroll.
-By the fall of 1942, the aircraft industry had added 63,000 women employees and by November of 1943 over 486,000 women accounted for nearly 37 percent of the industry's labor force.
+Before WWII, Lockheed had only five women on its factory payroll.
+However by the fall of 1942, the aircraft industry had added 63,000 women employees.
+By November of 1943, that number increased to 486,000, accounting for nearly 37 percent of the industry's labor force.

 Women Airforce Service Pilots (WASP), "Fly Girls"